 Facilitating research to increase knowledge and improve care.

 At ATHN, we proudly collaborate with researchers to facilitate a variety of studies through our network of over 135 federally funded hemophilia treatment centers (HTCs).
-ATHN offers data and samples from the ATHNdataset, Community Counts, the CDC Public Health Surveillance for Bleeding Disorders project, and My Life, Our Future, study implementation and support services, scientific leadership, and funding opportunities.
+ATHN offers data and samples from: The ATHNdataset, Community Counts, the CDC Public Health Surveillance for Bleeding Disorders project, and My Life, Our Future; as well as study implementation and support services, scientific leadership, and funding opportunities.
 For sponsors, the synergy created by working through ATHN helps reduce time, costs, and hassles of project start-up.

 ATHN has research capabilities that can be mixed and matched to meet your specific study needs.

 - Datasets and biologic samples offer study-specific data and research repository samples drawn from the materials that have been and continue to be collected through projects like the ATHNdataset, Community Counts, the CDC Public Health Surveillance for Bleeding Disorders project, and My Life, Our Future.

 - Study implementation and support services, including:

 ATHN provides standardized, web-based applications to our network of over 135 federally funded HTCs that support clinical data management (ATHN Clinical Manager) and study data collection and submission (ATHN Study Manager).
 Seamless integration between these applications ensures that relevant clinical data can be leveraged to populate electronic case report forms.
 Leveraging data across applications maximizes efficiency and reduces errors.